GoogleCloudPlatform/cloud-code-samples/hello-world/README.md

 - An output window will appear showing the Pylint output
 ![lint task](./img/lint.gif)

+---

-## Running Through the Command Line
+## Using the Command Line
-As an alternative to using CloudCode, the application can be deployed to a cluster using standard command line tools
+As an alternative to using the Cloud Code extension, the application can be deployed to a cluster using standard command line tools

 ### Using Skaffold
+[Skaffold](https://github.com/GoogleContainerTools/skaffold) is a command line tool that can be used to build, push, and deploy your container images as you work

 ```
 skaffold run
 ```

 ### Using kubectl

+[kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) is the official Kubernetes command line tool.
+It can be used to deploy Kubernetes manifests to your cluster, but images must be build seperately using another tool (for example, using the [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/))

 #### Build Container Images:
 ```